-At the date of this Base Prospectus, the Issuer had not entered into any material contracts other than in the course of its business save for the deposit agreement (umowa kaucji) entered into on 4 October 2012 by and between the Issuer and the Guarantor establishing a deposit (kaucja).
-Additionally, on or before the first Issue Date, the Issuer and the Guarantor will enter into a deposit agreement (umowa kaucji) establishing a deposit (kaucja), which will be used by the Guarantor for general corporate purposes
+At the date of this Base Prospectus, the Issuer had not entered into any material contracts other than in the course of its business save for the deposit agreements (umowa kaucji) entered into on 4 October 2012, 25 September 2013 and 22 November 2013 by and between the Issuer an the Guarantor establishing a deposit (kaucja).
+Additionally, on or before the first Issue Date, the Issuer and the Guarantor will enter into a deposit agreement (umowa kaucji) establishing a deposit (kaucja), which will be used by the Guarantor for general corporate purposes.